 This doesn’t have to be the case, even for recreational golfers.
 If you are willing to examine your mindset on the range, practice with a purpose and, finally, be sufficiently disciplined to stick to a practice plan you can begin to build an important foundation to begin to play well.
 Below are the guideposts that good golfers, even professionals, bring with them to the practice range.
 This should be your mindset as well.

 It is important to understand that the experience of playing teaches you how to use your new skills effectively.
 Your focus when playing should be on what to do on the course not how to swing the club.
 Practice nurtures the physical game of golf.
 Playing nurtures the mental game of golf.
 Both are essential to play well and become a resilient golfer.
-In our next article we will further explore the mindset of successful golfers and offer tips to help you efficiently do what you know on the course.[/subscribelocker]
+To practice with a purpose also means simulating play in practice.

-If you need help with exactly what to practice, check out the Golf State of Mind Training Program
+If you need help with how to practice with a purpose, check out the Golf State of Mind Training Program

 Photo by chuckyeager